Teak oil is one of the most popular oils used to protect wood furniture and other woodworking projects.

 Teak wood is considered dense hardwood with natural mold and mildew resistance.
 But Teak oil is a magnet for mild and mold growth.

-Therefore, by applying Teak oil on top of the Teak wood surface the qualities of Teak wood may decrease.
+Therefore, by applying Teak oil on top of the Teak wood surface the quality of Teak wood may decrease.

 This only happens if Teak oil is applied wrongly.
 But there is no clear advantage of using Teak oil over Teak wood furniture.

-Using Teak oil need lots of time and money for maintenance.
+Using Teak oil needs lots of time and money for maintenance.

 Because Teak oil needs to be replaced at least once every 6 -12 months.